w3c/wai-about-wai/_about/translating/guides/images.md

 When an image from our website can be translated, it is usually provided with an SVG source file.

 In general:
-- PNG images are located in the `content-images/` folder ot the repository
+- PNG images are located in the `content-images/` folder of the repository
 - SVG source files are located in the `content-images/source/` folder of the repository.

 **What you will need:**